-It’s completely expected and normal to experience fear and perhaps enhanced anxiety, depression or other mental health issues during situations like these.
+It’s completely expected and normal to experience fear and perhaps enhanced anxiety, depression or other mental health issues during unsettling situations like this.

 It’s also important to manage these feelings with perspective as the situation unfolds, as well as making the most of the resources you have available as an MDX student.
-You can also contact email@example.com for non-urgent general health and wellbeing advice or if you have any particular worries.
+We want you to remember that you are not alone and encourage you to make the most of resources that are available.